Medically reviewed by Drugs.com. Last updated on Mar 16, 2022.

 In male and female rats, dulaglutide caused a dose-related and treatment-duration-dependent increase in the incidence of thyroid C-cell tumors (adenomas and carcinomas) after lifetime exposure.
-It is unknown if dulaglutide causes thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans as human relevance of dulaglutide-induced rodent thyroid C-cell tumors has not been determined.
-Dulaglutide is contraindicated in patients who have a personal or family history of MTC and in patients with multiple endocrine neoplasia syndrome type 2 (MEN 2).
+It is unknown whether dulaglutide causes thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans as human relevance of dulaglutide-induced rodent thyroid C-cell tumors has not been determined.
+Dulaglutide is contraindicated in patients with a personal or family history of MTC and in patients with multiple endocrine neoplasia syndrome type 2 (MEN 2).
 Counsel patients regarding the potential risk of MTC with use of dulaglutide and inform them of symptoms of thyroid tumors (eg, mass in the neck, dysphagia, dyspnea, persistent hoarseness).
 Routine monitoring of serum calcitonin or using thyroid ultrasound is of uncertain value for early detection of MTC in patients treated with dulaglutide .

 Commonly used brand name(s)

 In the U.S.

 Uses For Trulicity

 Dulaglutide injection is used to treat type 2 diabetes mellitus.
 Dulaglutide is used together with diet and exercise to help control your blood sugar.

 This medicine is available only with your doctor's prescription.